 One HTTP request with a Bearer token — and the notification is delivered instantly.

 No credit card required.
-First 1,000 notifications per month free.
+100 credits per month free — enough to try every feature.
 Integrate in 5 minutes.

 curl -X POST /v1/send